silversquirl/slimy/README.md

 ### Custom thread count

-By default, Slimy's CPU search will use as many CPU threads as are available.
+By default, Slimy's CPU search will use as many threads as there are logical CPU cores.
 If you wish to customize this behaviour, you can use the `-j` option.
 For example, the following command will perform a CPU search with 4 threads:

 ```
 slimy-SYSTEM -m cpu -j 4 -- SEED RANGE THRESHOLD
 ```

+On a CPU with Hyperthreading, it is recommended to set the thread count equal to the amount of physical cores.

 ### JSON search parameters